yetnt/ic4d/README.md

 ## Pre-Read

-Before you use the CommandHandler class, make sure you have a `/commands/` folder with all the commands you'd like to import, they should export an object with these minimum parameters:
+Before you use the CommandHandler class, make sure you follow the [command layout](#command-object) or else the CommandHandler may not work properly.
+But these below are the minimum properties needed.

 ```js
 module.exports = {